 - Can you make any connections with the information in the articles and any marketing that you've noticed?
 Certainly, this is a very broad question.
 Just to be sure you understand where I'm going with it, I'll point to a simple example: "the way that color is used to convey certain emotions about a product you're familiar with."

 - Although not all of the articiles are issue-oriented, feel free to mention any examples of faulty reasoning or points in the article that you disagree with.

 Review your paper and make sure that it contains well organized thoughts with a proper introduction, body and conclusion.

 - Upload your Word or PDF document to OAKS dropbox called “Graphic Design Reflections”

-- Due date is Friday, January 12 by 11:59pm.
+- Due date is Tuesday, January 19th at 6PM.